Metering and connection charges FAQs

 Will there now be a charge for hanging a service?

-No. There is no upfront charge for hanging a new service (i.e. new connection) but there will be an upfront charge for the installation of the meter.
+No. There is no upfront charge for hanging a new service (i.e. new connection) but there'll be an upfront charge for the installation of the meter.

 However, where you have asked for a change to an existing service (i.e. change POA, upgrade to 3 phase) a charge will be applied.